Home Web Development PrimeFaces Cookbook

 }

-PrimeFaces also provides partial processing, which executes the JSF life cycle phases—apply request values, process validations, update model, and invoke application—for determined components with the process attribute.
+PrimeFaces also provides partial processing, which executes the JSF lifecycle phases—Apply Request Values, Process Validations, Update Model, and Invoke Application—for determined components with the process attribute.
 This provides the ability to do group validation on the JSF pages easily.
-Mostly group validation needs arise in situations where different values need to be validated in the same form, depending on an action that gets executed.
+Mostly group-validation needs arise in situations where different values need to be validated in the same form, depending on an action that gets executed.
 By grouping components for validation, errors that would arise from other components when the page has been submitted can be overcome easily.
-Components such as commandButton, commandLink, autoComplete, fileUpload, and many others provide this attribute to process partially instead of processing the whole view.
+Components like commandButton, commandLink, autoComplete, fileUpload, and many others provide this attribute to process partially instead of the whole view.

-Partial processing could become very handy in cases where a drop-down list needs to be populated upon a selection on another dropdown and where there is an input field on the page with the required attribute set to true.
+Partial processing could become very handy in cases when a drop-down list needs to be populated upon a selection on another drop down and when there is an input field on the page with the required attribute set to true.
 This approach also makes immediate subforms and regions obsolete.
-It will also prevent submission of the whole page; thus, this will result in lightweight requests.
-Without partially processing the view for the dropdowns, a selection on one of the dropdowns will result in a validation error on the required field.
-A working example for this is shown in the following code snippet:
+It will also prevent submission of the whole page, thus this will result in lightweight requests.
+Without partially processing the view for the drop downs, a selection on one of the drop downs will result in a validation error on the required field.
+An example for this is shown in the following code snippet:

 <h:outputText value="Country: " />